FrozenBreadstick/RoRR_SetSeed/README.md

 - First Stage

 ## Not Seeded Successfully yet:
-- Enemies Dropping Items
+- Enemies Dropping Items - Sacrifice

-## Things not planned to be seeded:
-- Enemy Spawns
+- Enemy Spawns (EXPERIMENTALLY FINISHED MAYBE)

+# General Features
+- ImGui (use "insert" key to access menu) menu for setting and disabling seed setting

 # To Do:
-- Menu for setting seed (If you want to change the seed currently, edit the "local seed" variable at the top of the main.lua file in the mod folder)
-- Fix director spawns by implementing a random number calculation that changes with each spawn.
 - Fix shrines.
 Either do not work and give no items or work without fail but give two items of the same rarity in a row (Drone scrappers too)
 - Bosses killed need to multiply or add by number of bosses killed this stage so that each boss drops a different item.
 - Naturally spawned boss enemy and scavs are unseeded